Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

-An immediate consequence of the celebrated Poincaré uniformization theorem (and the fact that any hyperbolic structure on $S$ is complete, see \autoref{subsec:Fricke}) is that there is a 1:1 correspondence between complex structures on $S$ and hyperbolic structures on $S$.
-Concretely, one can associate to each complex structure $X$ the hyperbolic structure given by the \emph{Poincaré metric}, \textit{i.e.} the unique conformal metric on $X$ with constant curvature $-1$.
+An immediate consequence of the celebrated Poincaré uniformization theorem and the fact that any hyperbolic structure on $S$ is complete (\autoref{subsec:Fricke}) is the 1:1 correspondence between complex structures on $S$ and hyperbolic structures on $S$.
+Concretely, one can associate to each complex structure $X$ the hyperbolic structure given by the unique conformal metric on $X$ with constant curvature $-1$.
 This correspondence passes to the quotient as a real-analytic diffeomorphism:

-where $\FS$ is the Fricke-Klein space defined above (see \autoref{subsec:Fricke}).
-For this reason, $\FS$ itself is sometimes referred to as ``the Teichmüller space of $S$'', but we will maintain the distinction between $\TS$ and $\FS$.
+where $\FS$ is the Fricke-Klein space (\autoref{subsec:Fricke}).
+For this reason, $\FS$ itself is sometimes called ``Teichmüller space'', but we will maintain the distinction between $\TS$ and $\FS$.

 The \emph{Weil-Petersson product} of two holomorphic quadratic differentials $\phi$ and $\psi$ is defined by